 In the early noughties, Rhoda was enticed back by the opportunity to work with both Pauline Black of The Selecter and Jennie Matthias of The Bellestars.
 Though the project was short-lived, she was back on the road and soon began writing and recording again.
 In 2006, Rhoda released her first solo album, the semi acoustic 'Cleaning In Another Woman's Kitchen', followed in 2009 by 'Back To The Garage', an old school Garage Rock album with collaborator Nick Welsh.
 In the meantime, she was featured on Madness' brilliant 'Liberty Of Norton Folgate' album, duetting 'On The Town'.
 Rhoda has appeared with them from time to time in venues as varied as Newmarket racecourse, London's O2 Arena in Greenwich and the House Of Fun weekender in Butlins Minehead.
 Five years after recording the album, Rhoda finally got to play a set featuring songs from 'Back To The Garage' at Blackpool's famed Rebellion Punk Festival, with longtime friend Tony Feedback, aka Tony Perfect, guitars turned up to eleven!

 An in demand DJ, Rhoda is known for playing Rocksteady and Early Reggae.
 However, with an eclectic musical taste, there will always be a sprinkling of the unexpected.
-Taking the crowd along with her, she played Arabic pop, Punk, David Bowie, Johnny Cash, Grime and Dubstep as The Specials’ tour DJ on 2016’s nationwide UK outing!
+Taking the crowd along with her, she played Arabic pop, Punk, David Bowie, Johnny Cash, Grime and Dubstep as The Selecter's tour DJ on their recent USA West Coast outing, joining them onstage for the encore!

 Rhoda has a neat sideline in writing sleeve notes and has curated a brace of compilation albums, 'Ska Madness' volumes 1 (for which she just received a gold record) and 2.
 Having first trod the boards at the end of the Sixties, she now draws on her considerable experience to teach vocals and performance to some very talented young people.
 As a compere, Rhoda has hosted the Literary Stage at Rebellion Punk Festival and December 2016's Concert For Corbyn at the Brighton Dome!